Brunostar/polygon_task/README.md

 Triangle, Rectangle, and Square, which have the appropriate inheritance rela- tionships.
 Finally, write a simple user interface, which allows users to create polygons of the various types, input their geometric dimensions, and then out- put their area and perimeter.
-For extra effort, allow users to input polygons by specifying their vertex coordinates and be able to test if two such polygons are similar.